 Teaching others increases your cognitive ability as you move past just having knowledge recall and application but move into creating your original work around the information.

 When I created my first course, I had to learn how to take the knowledge and information that I knew and transfer it to other people.
 This included determining how to structure, plan, and organize it as well as delivering it.
 It took my knowledge to a new level of understanding.

 When you distribute your knowledge or skills, you are in a constant process of learning, exploring, and evaluating; whether it be from organizing your lessons to answer questions from your students that further deepen your understanding of a topic.

 When do you decide what to teach?
 What knowledge and information to share with others, and how to share it?

 Holding back from sharing what you know, your knowledge, and skills is a disservice to the world.
 As an individual, you have your perspective on what you know and how you know it.
 There isn’t anyone else like you.

 Digital product sales are a 1 trillion dollar market… The compound annual growth rate from 2016-2020 is expected to be around 11% (SelfStartr.com).
 Creating digital information and knowledge-based courses are one of the most profitable ways of doing business on the Internet today.

 In 2016, Forbes estimated the info product industry was worth $107 Billion, and growing each year.
-Tapping less than .001% of that market is incredible income for a small business.
-Digital products allow you expand your customer base outside of your physical geographic area and allow you to develop your relationships and create long-term customers continually.
+Tapping less than .001% of that market is an incredible income for a small business.
+Digital products allow you to expand your customer base outside of your physical geographic area and allow you to develop your relationships and create long-term customers continually.

 It seems like everyone is creating some “course” and selling it for a decent buck.
 Many of these entrepreneurs are claiming six-figure or greater success.